Adebahr is a nonresident fellow at Carnegie Europe. His research focuses on European foreign policy.

 Ambassador Collins was the U.S. ambassador to the Russian Federation from 1997 to 2001 and is an expert on the former Soviet Union, its successor states, and the Middle East.

-Dempsey is a nonresident senior associate at Carnegie Europe and editor in chief of Strategic Europe.
+Dempsey is a nonresident senior fellow at Carnegie Europe and editor in chief of Strategic Europe.

 Dorronsoro’s research focuses on security and political development in Afghanistan.
 He was a professor of political science at the Sorbonne in Paris and the Institute of Political Studies of Rennes.